 “Maybe we could tackle the attic tomorrow?”
 John suggested.

 “No!”
 Arch shot back vehemently.
 “I can’t go through another night like that.”

-John’s face underwent a subtle change, but he did not voice what Arch knew he was thinking.
-Instead, he said, “You sure you won’t come?
+John’s face underwent a subtle change, but he didn’t voice what Arch knew he was thinking.
+Instead he said, “You sure you won’t come?
 It’ll do you good to get out of that house for a bit.”

 Arch shook his head.
 “No, it’s alright.
 Go to your daughter’s party.
 I’ll just handle it by myself.”
 As they paid for their meal and parted ways, Arch added, “Tell Alice I’m sorry I couldn’t make it.
 I’ll send a card in the mail.”